Powered by Optimizely's Stats Engine

 95% is an accepted standard for statistical significance, although Optimizely allows you to set your own threshold for significance based on your risk tolerance. [?]

-Optimizely’s sample size calculator is different from other calculators.
+Optimizely’s sample size calculator is different from other statistical significance calculators.
 It is based on the formula used in Optimizely’s Stats Engine.
 Stats Engine calculates statistical significance using sequential testing and false discovery rate controls.
 When combined, these two techniques mean you no longer need to wait for a pre-set sample size to ensure the validity of your results.
 If Optimizely tells you that a result is 95% significant, you can make a decision with 95% confidence.
 Learn more

-This calculator allows you to calculate the sample size for each variation in your test you will need, on average, to measure the desired change in your conversion rate.
+This statistical significance calculator allows you to calculate the sample size for each variation in your test you will need, on average, to measure the desired change in your conversion rate.
 In many cases, if Optimizely detects an effect larger than the one you are looking for, you will be able to end your test early.

 With this methodology, you no longer need to use the sample size calculator to ensure the validity of your results.
-Instead, the calculator is best used as a tool for planning out your testing program to find out how long you may need to wait before Optimizely can determine whether your results are significant, depending on the effect you want to observe.
+Instead, the A/B test calculator is best used as a tool for planning out your testing program to find out how long you may need to wait before Optimizely can determine whether your results are significant, depending on the effect you want to observe.

 You can look at historical data on how this page has typically performed in the past, from a tool like Google Analytics or other website analytics you use.
 Learn more